Corn, it’s cheap.

 But is it really the best feed for deer?

-It turns out it may not be.
+It turns out it might not be.

 Luckily there are some GREAT alternatives to corn.